Grey School of Wizardry: Curriculum

+The curriculum at the Grey School of Wizardry undergoes regular updates to remain aligned with current advancements in the field and to incorporate feedback from the academic community, ensuring its relevance in contemporary esoteric education.

-The school offers a full apprenticeship program where upon completion apprentices receive a certificate of journeymanship in their chosen major.
+The school offers a full apprenticeship program where, upon completion, apprentices receive a certificate of journeymanship in their chosen major.
 Course materials and exercises are provided by qualified faculty and guest lecturers.

 The Grey School's Magister Program removes the structure and level restrictions of the Apprenticeship program, allowing the student to choose nearly any class from any level of study in the school's course catalogue.

-In October of 2019, the Grey School acquired a physical campus in Whitehall, New York.
+In October 2019, the Grey School acquired a physical campus in Whitehall, New York.
 The "Nine Acre Woods" Conclave Grounds and the "Highspire" Manor building are open to Apprentices and Magisters for physical classes and during the school's yearly conclaves.
 Special access by appointment can be given by the provost.

-According to neopagan author Isaac Bonewits, "The Grimoire collects in one book a library of wisdom about ceremonial native and Earth-centered magic, Paleo- and Neopagan religions, the obligations of the wise to protect the defenseless, great wizards and witches of the past and present, and more."
-Bonewits also asserts that the school presents an opportunity for males who are unsatisfied by the teachings of the modern Wicca movement.
+According to neopagan author Isaac Bonewits the school presents an opportunity for males who are unsatisfied by the teachings of the modern Wicca movement.
+He also wrote:

+Community

+The Grey School of Wizardry, based in Whitehall, has received attention and acknowledgment from local authorities.
+Julie Eagan, the Mayor of Whitehall, during a discussion with the school's internal publication, Grey Matters, conveyed her endorsement and anticipation for the establishment.
+She stated, "Whitehall welcomes the Grey School of Wizardry and any apprentices who opt to visit Whitehall."

+Eagan emphasized the school's dedication to community involvement and civic service, which resonates with Whitehall’s communal values.
+She observed, "Whitehall centers on community and mutual support."
+The mayor suggested that the school, with its unique focus on training students to be active contributors to their communities, complements the spirit of Whitehall, offering both parties avenues for interaction and collaboration.

+Moreover, Eagan highlighted the potential economic and social impact the school could have on Whitehall.
+She remarked on the significance of the school’s presence, implying that while new businesses are always welcome, a distinctive educational establishment like the Grey School can significantly elevate Whitehall's profile.
+She expressed hope, indicating that the school’s integration into Whitehall signifies promising prospects for the community's future.